The Top 50 interview questions and how to handle them

 - Do acknowledge mistakes if asked, but do put a spin on it that shows you came round and resolved the issue successfully.

 - Use the above examples to make sure you give well thought-out answers and examples to questions.

 - Make sure you have questions prepared for them (it’s likely that you will be asked if you have any questions).

-All interviews will be different both in structure and the approach taken by the interviewer but I hope the following suggestions may assist in the generic preparation for forthcoming interviews.
-It is important to note that whilst research and preparation is critical, your adaptability to their questions, being relaxed and confident in your responses must also come through clearly.
+All interviews will be different both in structure and the approach taken by the interviewer, but I hope the following suggestions may assist in the generic preparation for forthcoming interviews.
+It is important to note that whilst research and preparation is critical, your adaptability to their questions, and being relaxed and confident in your responses must also come through clearly.